jeng1220/cuGemmProf/README.md

 # cuGEMM prof #
-A simple tool to profile performance of multiple combinations of GEMM of cuBLAS
+A simple tool to profile multiple combinations of GEMM based on cuBLAS

 ## requirement ##
 * CUDA